gongwan33/FunnyTestFramework/README.md

 In `condition` and `params`, `%result[ProcedureId]%` can be used to fetch other procedure's result.
 In `params`, this can even used inside a string to accomplish more complex tasks.
 For example, `https://%result[GetURLFromItem]%/login` is able to generate a url based on the result of `GetURLFromItem`.

 When referencing the subprocedures' results, the subprocedure name should be put before the procedure ID as the namespace.
 For example, `%result[SubprocedureName.ProcedureId]%`.

+When  referencing the loop's results, the loop name, loop number (index) and subprocedure name should be put before the procedure ID as the namespace.
+For example, `%result[LoopName.LoopNumber.SubprocedureName.ProcedureId]%`.

 #### Referencing the loop variable